lino-framework/book/docs/dev/delete.rst

 The :attr:`disable_delete` item in :attr:`data_record
 <lino.core.requests.ValidActionResponses.data_record>` is a "preview"
 of whether that row can be deleted or not.
-The user interface may use this information to disable or enable its delete button.
+The front end may use this information to disable or enable its delete button.

 But the :class:`DeleteSelected <lino.core.actions.DeleteSelected>`